Stevinus (crater)

 Stevinus is a lunar impact crater located in the southeast part of the Moon.
 To the southeast is the large crater Furnerius.
 Just to the northeast is Snellius and the Vallis Snellius crater valley.
 To the west-northwest lies Reichenbach.
 To the west-northwest of Stevinus is the tiny crater Stevinus A, a feature that possesses a small ray system and a displays a high albedo.

 Stevinus has a high inner wall and a central peak at the midpoint of the interior floor.
 The inner walls are slumped, so that the side slopes down sharply, then more gradually.
 There are several small ridges on the floor, in addition to the peak.
-Due to its ray system, Stevinus is mapped as part of the Copernican System.
+The spectra of this peak fits an olivine-bearing gabbroic norite mineralogy, which originated from a depth of 7.4±to km.
+Due to its ray system, Stevinus is mapped as part of the Copernican System on the lunar geologic timescale.

 It is named for Simon Stevin, a 16th-century Belgian mathematician and engineer.